angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 When checking this history you know almost nothing: neither what features has been integrated nor if there was a bugfix or at least some other meaningfull context.

-Wouldn’t it be nice to have a cleaner git history that will follow a de factor standard which is commonly used?
+Wouldn’t it be nice to have a cleaner git history that will follow a de facto standard which is commonly used?

 But more than this: having a clean and good formatted git history can help us releasing new software versions respecting semantic versioning and generating a changelog that includes all the changes we made and references to the commits.